comp0160/comp0160.github.io/coursework.md

 5. **Critical Analysis**: Review your proposed design in the light of the testing results.
 What are its strengths and weaknesses?
 How well does it achieve your requirements?
 How well does it meet the expectations of your audience?
 6. **Conclusion & Future Work**: What have you learned?
 Suggest possible improvements for future iterations of this process.

-**IMPORTANT: Submissions are anonymised, please do not include your name in your report**.
+**IMPORTANT: Submissions are anonymised.
+DO NOT include your name anywhere in the report, including the filename.**

 ## <a name="marking"></a>Marking Criteria